glebbash/carrot-blog/posts/lo/devlog-11.md

 > Because AST interpreter didn't work out, AST creation is now only needed for codegen and formatter which makes formatter cost actually ~3KLOC 🫠

-As for WASM parser/eval (~3KLOC) code, it's possibilities are pretty interesting but no language features depend on it yet and it's nicely separeted so it can be easily removed if it won't bring value.
+As for WASM parser/eval (~3KLOC) code, it's possibilities are pretty interesting but no language features depend on it yet and it's nicely separated so it can be easily removed if it won't bring value.

 ---

-The next step I guess is going self-hosted (which I am trying to do since creation) which involves getting LO to a confortable feature level and port >10KLOC of Rust.
+The next step I guess is going self-hosted (which I am trying to do since creation) which involves getting LO to a comfortable feature level and port >10KLOC of Rust.

 It's gonna unlock a LOt of possibilities but will also take a LOt more time so I'll probably get bored again and find some other tangent soon.